BasiaFusinska/katacoda-scenarios/r-conversions/explicit.md

-So far we covered implicit, automatic conversions that happen often without the knowledge of the programmer.
+So far we covered implicit automatic conversions that happen often without the knowledge of the programmer.
 Of course R offers a way to convert types intentionally.

 First thing you might want to do when using explicit conversion is to check if the variable is of a desired type.
 You can use `is.<type>` functions for this.
 For example: